Sports + martial arts page

 I got my first set of dumbbells at the age of 15.
 And we got given a bench and barbell when I was 16 (technically they just lent it to us, and we had to give it back).
 I joined a gym when I was 17 (the high school gym, because it was cheap).
 When I first got dumbbells, I just used them for bicep curls.
 When I got the bench and barbell, I started doing bench press.
 And when I joined the school gym I started doing ordinary weight training.
 I had started doing push ups and sit ups as a child of about 13/14.

 I put on a few kilograms of muscle in my late teens simply by lifting weights and eating right.
 I kept my levels of body fat fairly stable though.
 That is, I gained muscle by lifting weights without simultaneously gaining body fat.
+At the age of 17, I had a reasonably nice physique.
+I was toned and moderately muscular, with fairly low levels of body fat (but not excessively low levels of body fat), and I had “abs”.
+My arms, shoulders and chest were nice enough as well.
+By the way, because I grew up with things like modesty and humility being an important part of my culture, I don't much enjoy talking about this sort of thing publicly.
+It just seems weird to me.

 Conclusion